 *Some microphones actually have a pop filter built-in, so you should do your research.

-4) Stop Picking Up Background Sounds with a Microphone Shock Mount
+4) How to Stop Picking Up Background Sounds with a Microphone Shock Mount

 Now, when you have a good sound with minimal background noises from the very beginning, you can go to the next level of even more mic noise reduction.
 Sound processing.